 Criteria being considered are described in the Summary and Compliance Guide.

 The department regularly updates its penalty schedule under the advice of the Sport Fisheries Advisory Commission/Tidal Fisheries Advisory Commission Joint Penalty Workgroup.
-The workgroup recommended commercial and recreational changes.
-Please see the summary for details.
+The workgroup recommended changes to the commercial and recreational penalty systems.
+Please view the proposal to see the changes the department has proposed.

 The department is considering changes for the oyster and clam (soft-shell and hard-shell) regulations that will ensure compliance with the National Shellfish Sanitation Program’s Model Ordinance.